kiliankoe/pushover/README.md

 notification.sound(.intermission)
 pushover.send(notification)

-// Use the callback closures to define actions based on error or success cases. pushover.send(notification, onFailure: { error in
+// Use the callback to define actions based on error or success cases. pushover.send(notification) { result in
-	// Do something with `error`
+	// A .success result case means that there were no network, server or decoding errors.
-}) { response in
+	// The request might still have failed due to a wrong API token, exceeded limits or
-  	// Contains info like the remaining notifications in your app's monthly limit.
+	// other problems.
+Be sure to check the response value for more information.
 }
 ```